The Eureka Fripe Story

 2005

-Fashion designers come here to seek inspiration.
+Fashion designers came to seek inspiration there.

 2020